 In March of 2019, Virent and JM announced a collaboration with the petrochemicals group of BP on scale-up and commercialization of Virent’s BioForming technology for chemical applications.
 In June of 2020 BP announced the sale of its petrochemical businesses to INEOS, and this transaction closed at the end of 2020.

 Following is more information on Virent’s partners:

 Marathon Petroleum Corporation is a leading, integrated, downstream energy company.
-It is the largest refiner in the US with more than 3 million barrels per day of refining capacity, operating 16 refineries across the country.
-Marathon also owns and operates the Speedway retail convenience store chain, supplies thousands of other gasoline retail stations, and operates pipeline and storage systems for natural gas, crude oil and refined products.
-Marathon is also active in the renewable fuels industry including ownership interests in ethanol plants and a biodiesel facility.
+It is the largest refiner in the US with approximately 2.9 million barrels per day of refining capacity, operating 13 refineries across the country.
+Marathon also supplies thousands of gasoline retail stations operating under the Marathon and Arco brands, and operates pipeline and storage systems for natural gas, crude oil and refined products.
+Marathon is also active in the renewable fuels industry including renewable diesel, ethanol and biodiesel.

 Johnson Matthey is a global leader in science that enables a cleaner and healthier world.
 With over 200 years of sustained commitment to innovation and technological breakthroughs, JM improves the function, performance and safety of its customers’ products.
 JM’s science has a global impact in areas such as low emission transport, pharmaceuticals, chemical processing and making the most efficient use of the planet’s natural resources.
 JM is Virent’s technology and engineering partner providing support to the engineering and catalyst work needed for a first plant project.